ddrapperr/sagemaker-external-repository-security/documentation/deployment-guide.md

 # Deployment Guide
 ---
 ## Deployment Workflow
 The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide.
 The resultant architecture includes an AWS CodePipeline workflow orchestration that triggers based on a token-authenticated webhook with the private GitHub repository containing the public package repository request file.
-The workflow consists of an AWS CodeBuild project to clone remote external package repositories so that additional CodeBuild projects can be used to complete static application security testing, software composition analysis, dynamic code analysis, and image vulnerability scanning, then push InfoSec approved packages to a private internal AWS CodeArtifact (or GitHub) package repository.
+The workflow consists of an AWS CodeBuild project to clone remote external package repositories so that an additional CodeBuild project can be used to execute Amazon CodeGuru Security security and quality scans, then publish InfoSec-approved packages to a private internal AWS CodeArtifact (or GitHub) package repository.

 <p align="center">
   <img src="../img/deployment-workflow.svg">